eccelerators/SimStm/README.rst

  wait $wvar
  wait 10000

-Waits for the given number of nanoseconds.
+The ``wait`` instruction waits for the given number of nanoseconds.

 Random Numbers
 ~~~~~~~~~~~~~~